Churchill Falls Generating Station: Technical characteristics

 The drainage area for the Churchill River includes much of western and central Labrador.
 Ossokmanuan Reservoir, originally developed as part of the Twin Falls Power System also drains into this system.
 Churchill River's natural drainage area covers over 60000 sqkm.
 Dyking Orma and Sail lakes brought the total to 72000 sqkm.
-Studies showed this drainage area collected 410 mm of rainfall plus 391 cm of snowfall annually equalling 12.5 cumi of water per year; more than enough to meet the project's needs.
+Studies showed this drainage area collected 410 mm of rainfall plus 391 cm of snowfall annually equalling 12.5 mi3 of water per year; more than enough to meet the project's needs.

 Total natural drop of the water starting at Ashuanipi Lake and ending at Lake Melville is 1735 ft.
 As a comparison, the water starting 30 km upriver until it enters the power plant drops over 1000 ft.

 The machine hall, hewn from solid granite, is almost 300 m underground.
 The 1,800,000 cubic metres of rock excavated was used in roads, building the town site, and as dike material.
 The hall is about 300 metres long, up to 25 m wide and about 50 m high.
 It houses 11 generating units.
 The Francis turbine wheels are cast of stainless steel and weigh 73 tonnes each.

 Water is contained by a reservoir created not by a single large dam, but by a series of 88 dikes that have a total length of 64 km.
-The reservoir, later known as Smallwood Reservoir, covers 5700 sqkm and can contain more than 1 e12cuft of water.
+The reservoir, later known as Smallwood Reservoir, covers 5700 sqkm and can contain more than 1 e12ft3 of water.